cudidotdev/Rust-axum-postgres-CRUD-app/README.md

 Hi, welcome to Axum-Postgres, a basic CRUD (Create, Read, Update, Delete) application built with Rust's Axum web framework and PostgreSQL.
 This project provides a simple API for managing tasks, demonstrating the integration of Axum with a PostgreSQL database.

+Here is the YouTube video associated with this repo: https://youtu.be/NJsTgmayHZY

 ## Table of Contents

 - [Prerequisites](#prerequisites)